Overview

 User Guide

-commands, as well as their step-by-step usage and explanation of certain terms.
+quit commands, as well as their step-by-step usage and explanation of certain terms.
 I have also answered 2 questions

 that may be commonly asked by new users or may be confusing to users who may not be familiar with our application.

-Lastly, I tallied the command summary with our AppController
+Lastly, I tallied the command summary with our AppController and added the missing commands.

 Developer Guide